AlexB52/grizzly-group/README.md

+:anger: **DISCLAIMER** :anger:

+Reading this README isn't for the faint of heart.

+The library isn't meant to replace the Array and the purpose isn't to use it in production.
+Although you could use it in projects, every part of your body will tell you not to.
+It feels dirty, it feels **grisly**, yet it now exists, it's there and works as expected.

+You will love to hate it.

 # Grizzly library

-The Grizzly library is an attempt to end the predominance of the Array in Ruby by providing a functional Monad for the Ruby Array.
+The Grizzly library is an attempt to end the predominance of the Array in Ruby by providing a collection that casts itself back while matching the whole Array interface.
 The work came after reading [Steve Klabnik's warning](https://steveklabnik.com/writing/beware-subclassing-ruby-core-classes) & [gist](https://gist.github.com/steveklabnik/6071687) about subclassing Ruby core classes.

 We're testing the library against the [Ruby/Spec](https://github.com/ruby/spec) and covers most of the Array methods.